-So, to use it you simply choose from the 6 different attachment knobs which all provide a slightly different massage.
+So, to use it you simply choose from the various attachment knobs which all provide a slightly different massage.

 Then select the speed setting that suits you best, point it into your body and let the pulsating rhythm deliver a deep and satisfying massage.